-Some Realtors love to tell you that open houses are a waste of time and that nobody ever buys at these events.
-Well, since we know that many Realtors like to dispense self-serving advice, we can safely assume this holds true for their negative opinions of open houses.
+Some Realtors love to say that open houses are a waste of time and that nobody ever buys at these events.
+Well, since we know that many people like to dispense self-serving advice, we can safely assume this holds true for their negative opinions of open houses.

-I am a Realtor and I’ve logged more open house hours than I care to count.
-Some worked and some didn’t and the nice part of having lots of hours with nothing to do is that you tend to figure out some patterns.
-So, for your enjoyment, here is what I’ve learned about how to go from “hopin’ house” to SOLD.
+I am a Realtor, and I’ve logged more open house hours than I care to count.
+Some worked, and some didn’t, and the nice part of having lots of hours with nothing to do is that you tend to figure out some patterns.
+So, for your enjoyment, here is what we’ve learned about how to go from “hopin’ house” to SOLD.

 First and foremost, just like advertising, Realtors hold open houses to get more buyer clients.
-By hanging out at a house that is for sale, contrary to popular belief, actual live buyers do show up at these things.
+By hanging out at an open house, contrary to popular belief, actual live buyers do show up at these things.
 Not all, but most that come through an open house are viable prospects.

-As a Realtor, being in the same room with a buyer or buyers that are spending their time looking at homes—is not a bad thing.
-It’s an opportunity for the agent to start establishing a relationship with that buyer which could very well lead to a commission.
+As a Realtor, being in the same room with buyers that are spending their time looking at homes—is not a bad thing.
+It’s an opportunity for the agent to start establishing a relationship with those buyers which could very well lead to a commission.